-Income protection pays you an income if you can't work due to accidental injury or ill health.
-In these circumstances Income Protection Solutions will replace up to 60% of the first £25,000 of your gross earnings and 50% of the remainder, up to a maximum of £180,000 per year.
-Income protection does not pay an income if you're made redundant or lose your job.
+Income protection pays out if you can't work and suffer a loss of earnings due to ill health or accidental injury.
+In these circumstances Income Protection Options will pay 55% of your gross earnings, up to a maximum benefit amount of £240,000 per year (£20,000 per month).
+The policy doesn’t pay an income if you're made redundant or lose your job.

 If you're not sure how much cover you can apply for, our maximum benefit calculator can help you find out.

 When could I receive the income, how long could it last?

 The deferred period is the amount of time that must pass between your first day off work and the point at which you can start to receive benefit payments.

 The longer the deferred period you choose, the lower your premiums will be.
 So if your employer provides sick pay for a period of time, or you have a 'rainy day' fund, you could use that first.
 You can choose from a minimum of 4, 8, 13, 26, 52, 56, 60, 65, 80, 84, 92, 104, 108, 112, 130 or 156 consecutive weeks.

 - Choosing a longer deferred period is a good way to keep your premiums down, but still have the peace of mind there's an income in place if you're ill for a long period of time.

 Income protection policies are designed to last for as long as you're in employment.
 Because retirement plans vary, you decide at what age you'd like your policy to end.
 Once it's set up, it'll remain in force as long as you keep paying the premiums.
 The policy has no cash‐in value at any time.

 Would the income affect my benefits?